fatehr15/ai-assisted-webpages/README.md

 ### 🔐 SecBootCamp Web Page

 This wasn’t just a simple sign-up page.
-The goal was to present a full-fledged cybersecurity bootcamp in detail—day-by-day schedules, interactive countdown timers, tooltips, themed visuals, and a live registration form.
+The goal was to present a full fledged cybersecurity bootcamp in detail day by day schedules, interactive countdown timers, tooltips, themed visuals, and a live registration form.
 The site also had to feel dynamic and immersive, resonating with the tech-savvy nature of the event.

 🔗 [**View SecBootCamp Web Page**](https://secboot-camp.netlify.app/)